Sales Pipeline Management

 Actions in the Sales Pipeline

-• Merge contact: Merging contacts allows you to combine duplicate contacts into one.
+• Merge contacts — combine duplicate contacts into one record

 Adding and Removing Contacts from the Pipeline